 F2B Sheepadoodle

-The F2B Sheepadoodle generation are usually referred to as a multi-generation Sheepadoodle since they are the 3rd generation of dog offspring.
+The F2B Sheepadoodle generation is usually referred to as a multi-generation Sheepadoodle since they are the 3rd generation of dog offspring.

 F2B Sheepadoodle Characteristics